 We’ve already talked about the need to remove personal items such as family photos, souvenirs from your travels, or ornamental clutter.
 This said, we suggest you do this as a priority.
 By doing so, not only does it allow you to get a good head start on your packing, you’re also de-personalising (and hopefully de-cluttering) your home ready for staging.
 How’s that for efficiency?

 Out of Sight Out of Mind

 There’s nothing worse than a potential buyer having to step over a multitude of packing boxes as they move from one room to another.
 Therefore try to keep your packing boxes out of sight.
 If you have a loft, attic space, or large cupboard then keep them safely tucked away.
 Failing that, pick one room and store all your packed boxes neatly up against a wall.
 Remember you’re trying to create an illusion of space.
 Alternatively of course it might pay you to rent some storage space for a short while where you can store your packed items.
 Okay so it might cost you initially, but if it means that you get to sell your property quicker, then it’s probably money well spent.

 If after successful staging you do sell your house in record time then you might want to contact Scotty’s The Movers.
 We’ve been successfully moving residents and businesses in and around Queensland for nearly 15 years.
-Our flexible moving packages and highly experienced team give you total peace of mind at a price that suits.
-For a fast, no obligation quote, why not visit our website at www.scottysthemovers.com.au.
-Alternatively you can call us direct on 1300 669 409.
+Our flexible moving packages and highly experienced team give you total peace of mind at a price that suits you.
+For a fast, no-obligation quote, why not visit our website at www.scottysthemovers.com.au.
+Alternatively, you can call us direct on 1300 669 409.
 We look forward to hearing from you.